elotl/eks-milpa/README.md

 * Ensure `AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION, AWS_ACCESS_KEY_ID` are all exported to the appropriate values.

 Optional:
-* A license for Milpa.
-Get one for free [here](https://www.elotl.co/trial).
-If no license is set, Milpa will switch into Developer Edition mode, which limits the number of pods it will handle.
+* Subscribe to our AWS Marketplace offering: https://aws.amazon.com/marketplace/pp/B082VDXGKQ

 Note: creating and running an EKS cluster on AWS will cost you money.
+Don't leave test clusters running if you don't use them.

 ## Create an EKS Cluster